 Study design and setting

-A prospective questionnaire-based study of CYP with asthma and their parents in either inpatient or outpatient settings, or HCPs working with CYP with asthma at a secondary and tertiary children’s hospital in the UK.
+A pilot prospective questionnaire-based study of CYP with asthma and their parents in either inpatient or outpatient settings, or HCPs working with CYP with asthma at a secondary and tertiary children’s hospital in the UK.
 Questionnaires provided to CYP were age-appropriate.
 The study recruited from October 2019 to January 2021.
 The full questionnaires are shown in the supplementary data section.

 Inclusion criteria